Protocol Revenue

 UARS (Universal Adjustable Revenue Split)

 One major change in the proposal is that the Revenue Split variables will apply universally across all megapools, and they will be adjustable by the protocol without requiring a validator exit and migration to new validators with a different fixed setting.
-Universal settings can allow changes that benefit the protocol and the participants in the protocol without perverse incentives (eg, in the Current State, there can be a tragedy of the commons situation where each individual Node Operator would avoid opting into a lower commission, even though they’d all prefer it if everyone opted that way).
+Universal settings can allow changes that benefit the protocol and the participants in the protocol without perverse incentives (eg, in the Current State, there can be a tragedy of the commons situation where each individual node operator would avoid opting into a lower commission, even though they’d all prefer it if everyone opted that way).

 Choosing Revenue Split Sizes

-Ultimately the pDAO (Node Operators with staked RPL) controls the Revenue Split variables and has the ability to change them through voting.
+Ultimately the pDAO (node operators with staked RPL) controls the Revenue Split variables and has the ability to change them through voting.

 Some abstract guidelines the pDAO should consider when deciding the sizes of the Revenue Splits: